AliciaCW/IOCCC/readme.md

 		sinon

-		The code assemble a cartoon face.
+		The codes make a cartoon face.

 *20160501 JEU*
 The third:

 		briken

-		The code assemble a cartoon face.
+		The codes make a cartoon face.

 *20160501 JEU*
 The forth: